 - 420 – 850 cc ATVs are typically very similar in height.

-- The average height of 1000cc ATVs is considerably higher than with other engine sizes.
-This is true partly because many manufacturers offer high lift editions of their 1000cc machines, while this is not always available with the smaller engines.
+- The average height of 1000cc ATVs is considerably higher than other engine sizes.
+This is partly due to many manufacturers offering high-lift editions of their 1000cc machines, a feature not always available with smaller engines.

 Increased height usually means better ground clearance and better off-road capabilities.
 The added height is also a great benefit when riding in deep mud.
 That’s why lift kits and larger wheels are popular upgrades for those who want to go deep mudding.

-In a previous post, I have collected and compared the data on average ATV weight.
+In a previous post, I collected and compared the data on average ATV weight.